-Class attendance is required for the successful completion of course work.
-In the event that a student must miss a class, he or she should notify the instructor.
-If an extended absence is anticipated, the student must notify the Dean of Studies.
-Each instructor sets his or her own attendance policy.
-In the event of a personal emergency, the student should notify the Dean of Studies, who will notify the instructors and the Faculty Advisor as appropriate.
+Class attendance is required for the successful completion of coursework.
+In the event that a student must miss a class, he or she should notify the instructor in advance.
+If an extended absence is anticipated, the student must also notify the Dean of Studies.
+Each instructor sets his or her own attendance policy (how many--if any--excused absences are possible).
+In the event of a personal emergency, the student should notify the Dean of Studies, who will notify the instructors and the faculty advisor as appropriate.
 Missing class for any reason does not exempt a student from completing work for that class.
 Students may fail classes if they do not attend the required number set by the instructor involved, regardless of the reason for the absence.
-In addition, students who miss two consecutive weeks of classes for any reason may be dismissed or placed on leave.
+In addition, students who miss two consecutive weeks of classes for any reason may be dismissed or placed on medical leave if a medical reason explains the extended absence.

 The Health Services staff does not give medical excuses for missed classes.
-Students are responsible for informing faculty of reasons for missed class time and course work.
-For those rare cases when students are unable to contact their Advisor due to incapacitations, medical emergencies, or hospitalizations, Health Services staff will make the Acting Dean of Students and the Dean of Studies aware of the student's absence and the projected date that the student will return to class.
+Students are responsible for informing faculty of reasons for missed class time and coursework.
+For those rare cases when students are unable to contact their advisor due to incapacitations, medical emergencies, or hospitalizations, Health Services staff will make the Dean of Students and the Dean of Studies aware of the student's absence and the projected date when the student will return to class.
 It is the student's responsibility to initiate a conference with the instructor to discuss making up work missed and to make up work to the instructor's satisfaction.
-Students who have been hospitalized must contact the Dean of Studies prior to their anticipated return to the College with documentation from their attending physician stating that the student is capable of managing his or her own health.
+Students who have been hospitalized must contact the Dean of Studies prior to their anticipated return to the College with documentation from their attending physician stating that the student is capable of managing his or her own health and resuming full-time academic work.
 Students are not permitted back on campus without this confirmation and its approval.